averwsyd/ANZ_virtual_experience_program/README.md

 Explore correlations between annual salary and various customer attributes.
 Build a simple regression model to predict the annual salary for each customer using the attributes you identified above

 # Skills involved:
-EDA, Maching learning, Data visulisation with tableau
+EDA, Maching learning, Data visulisation (destination map) with tableau